Come Together

 Look at all the assets you already have – you’ll probably have more than you thought!
 These assets can be used as part of your suicide prevention plan.

-Connecting existing activities to your suicide prevention plan can help leverage current investment.
+Connecting existing activities that prevent suicide or create positive community to your suicide prevention plan can help leverage current investment.
 These activities likely already have funding, backing, and person-power behind them.
 Begin thinking about how these activities could be coordinated and integrated into your plan.
 Also, take some time to reflect on what’s not working, or not working to its potential.
 What can be adapted?
 Does anything need to be abandoned?
 Finally, add your wish list.
 What would you like to add to your community?

 Community check-up